Walia ibex: Appearance

-Behaviour

-Walia ibex live in herds ranging from five to 20 animals.
-However the older, more mature males are often more solitary, though they will remain within a short distance of the main herd most times and during the mating season and rejoin with the herd for breeding purposes.
-Breeding usually takes place during late fall and early winter.
-The following spring, the female will give birth to one or two offspring.
-A herd of walia ibex was noted to travel one half of a kilometer up to two kilometers per day.

 Habitat and ecology

-The walia ibex lives in very steep, rocky cliff areas between 2500 and 4500 m high.
+The Walia ibex lives in very steep, rocky cliff areas between 2500 and 4500 m high.
 Their habitats are mountain forests, subalpine grasslands, and scrub.
 They are grazers.
 Their diets include bushes, herbs, lichens, shrubs, grasses, and creepers.
-They are often seen standing on their hind legs to get to young shoots of giant heath.
-Walia ibex are most active in the morning and evening, and will rest in the sun on rock ledges.
+They often stand on their hind legs to get to young shoots of giant heath.
+Walia ibex are most active in the morning and evening and will rest in the sun on rock ledges.
 Males live in bachelor groups and females live in groups with their offspring.
-Mating season is at summit from March to May.
+Mating season is at the summit from March to May.
 Males compete for females by ramming their horns with amazing force.
 Gestation periods last 150–165 days.
 They reach sexual maturity at one year of age.

 Threats

 This species is found only in the northern mountains of Ethiopia.
-Once widespread in the Semien Mountains, the numbers dropped during the 20th century.
+Once widespread in the Simien Mountains, the numbers dropped during the 20th century.
 Only 200–250 animals were surviving in 1994–1996, but recently the population has somewhat increased to about 500 individuals in 2004.
 Habitat loss and hunting are major threats to the species.
 The encroaching settlement, livestock grazing, and cultivation are also big problems.
 Road construction is also fragmenting their habitat.
 The pressure and competition for natural resources have seen a constant increase in the past decades.
 Not only from livestock but also human agriculture and needs.
 This increase has affected the rate of interbreeding, survival, and expansion of the population.
 This impact has seen the endangerment level continue to rise and fewer and fewer resources are available for the native species to sustain their presence (Alemayehu et al, 2011).
 The most important stronghold for their survival is now the 13,600 ha sized Semien National Park which was established in 1969.
 The Walia ibex is considered to be vulnerable by the IUCN and needs further conservation measures to survive.
 Since no captive population is kept anywhere in the world, the IUCN recommends capturing a few individuals to form the nucleus of a captive breeding group.